Error Handlers

 WWW-Authenticate

 This error handler mechanism responds with HTTP 401 Unauthorized and a WWW-Authenticate HTTP header set.
-As of now, this error handler is the only one error handler, which transforms heimdall into an authentication system, a very simple one though.
 By configuring this error handler you can implement the Basic HTTP Authentication Scheme by also making use of the Basic Auth authenticator.
 Without that authenticator, the usage of this error handler does actually not make any sense.

 To enable the usage of this error handler, you have to set the type property to www_authenticate.